-The Friends of the Fond du Lac Public Library will hold their annual meeting at 6 p.m.
-Tuesday, May 5, by hosting a discussion with Keith Hellwig, local author of No Place Like Home.
+The Friends of the Fond du Lac Public Library invite the public to their annual meeting at 6 p.m.
+Tuesday, May 17, featuring a presentation by Susan Fiebig, local author of two travel guides, “The Bloody Trail: In Quest of the Best Wisconsin Bloody Marys” and “Adventures on the Bloody Trail: The Quest Continues.”
 Refreshments will be served.
-No registration required.

 Take a trip back to Fond du Lac’s Lakeside Park in the 1920s, and what do you see?
 Local historian Tracy Reinhardt will present Lakeside Park Through Langdon’s Eyes two times at the Fond du Lac Public Library on Thursday, May 19, at 2 p.m. and repeated at 6 p.m.
 The programs are free; no registration required.

 After the discovery of an abundance of natural clay on William Beebe’s Oakfield farm in 1854 and plenty of limestone available from the Ledge, the operation that became the Oakfield Brickyards and Lime Kilns, in its heyday, churned out about 4 million bricks a year.